The Adventures of Willy Beamish

 The Adventures of Willy Beamish is a graphic adventure game developed by Dynamix and published in 1991 by Sierra On-Line.
-The player takes on the role of nine-year-old Willy Beamish in a game that somewhat parodies the adventure genre.
+The player takes on the role of the eponymous youngster in a game that somewhat parodies the adventure genre.
 The game pioneered the use of in-game graphics drawn to resemble classic hand-drawn cartoon animation.
 It was initially released for MS-DOS and the Amiga and was ported to the Sega CD in 1993.
-CD versions of the game complemented the in-game text with speech, and included a few other cosmetic changes.
+CD versions of the game complemented the in-game text with speech and included a few other cosmetic changes.
 A sequel was reportedly planned starring Willy Beamish as a late teenager, but the project was canceled.

-The game was re-released by Activision on March 2, 2017 on GOG.com with support for Microsoft Windows bundled with DOSBox.
+The game was re-released by Activision in March 2017 on GOG.com with support for Microsoft Windows bundled with DOSBox.

 Plot

-Nine-year-old Willy Beamish is introduced as a brat archetype of the late 1980s, being the middle child in a typical upper middle class American family.
+Nine-year-old Willy Beamish is introduced as a brat archetype of the late 1980s, being the middle child in a typical upper-middle-class American family.
 Willy is passionate about science fiction, hanging out with his gang in their tree house and playing video games, being highly skilled with his Nintari console (a portmanteau of Nintendo and Atari).
 His existence is not entirely idyllic, though, as he is periodically tormented by a number of people.
-These include various staff members at school, a vicious teenaged school bully name Spider, and his two sisters Brianna and Tiffany, respectively a preschool prodigy and an angsty teenager.
-Their parents Gordon and Sheila are portrayed respectively as a middle-aged career pursuer and a glamorous soccer mom.
-They both love Willy, but are at their wits end with his mischief, and are seriously considering enrolling him in military school.
-Willy is occasionally visited by his grandfather's ghost, who serves as his conscience.
-His adventures take place over the first few days of summer vacation, in the fictional American town of Frumpton.
+These include various staff members at school, a vicious teenage school bully named Spider, and his two sisters, Brianna and Tiffany, respectively, a preschool prodigy and an angsty teenager.
+Their parents, Gordon and Sheila, are portrayed respectively as a middle-aged career pursuer and a glamorous soccer mom.
+They both love Willy, but are at their wits' end with his mischief, and are seriously considering enrolling him in military school.
+Willy is occasionally visited by the ghost of his grandfather, who serves as his conscience.
+His adventures unfold over the first few days of summer vacation in the fictional American town of Frumpton.

 Willy Beamish is sent to detention on the last day of school after his pet frog Horny disrupted the final school assembly by dislodging the principal's toupee.
 After either evading detention or waiting it out, Willy returns home to his family.
 As they all gather for dinner, Willy's father Gordon, who was due a promotion at work, shocks the entire family by announcing his unexpected layoff.
-To cut on family expenses, Willy is denied the entry fee to the video game championship he was training for.
+To cut family expenses, Willy is denied the entry fee to the video game championship he was training for.
 Also, his access to the Nintari console is revoked due to a "C" grade tainting an otherwise satisfactory report card, which Willy has failed to hide from his parents.
 Willy leverages his elder sister Tiffany's weaknesses to get back the Nintari key she was given custody of and resume training.